Last Updated on January 15, 2026 by Melanie Haynes

 Puppies will get a series of vaccinations within the first few weeks of life to protect them against many illnesses, including rabies, Bordetella, and leptospirosis.
 If you’re bringing home an older dog, on the other hand, you may or may not know what care they’ve received in the past.
 No worries—your vet can provide a titer test to determine if they have any protection or are due for a few shots.

-In addition, Miniature Schnauzers appear to be predisposed to a few conditions, including cataracts, bladder stones, and myotonia congenita.
-If your Miniature Schnauzer has or develops any of these conditions, working closely with your vet will help cure, treat, or manage them and provide them with their best quality of life.
+In addition, these dogs appear to be predisposed to a few conditions, including cataracts, bladder stones, and myotonia congenita.
+If your dog has or develops any of these conditions, working closely with your vet will help cure, treat, or manage them and provide them with the best quality of life.

-Miniature Schnauzers are excellent family dogs, which may explain why they’re wildly popular in the United States and worldwide as well.
-Given this, finding a local breeder with a good reputation and the proper documentation indicating that they’re breeding 100% pedigree Miniature Schnauzers shouldn’t be too hard.
+These dogs are excellent family pets, which may explain why they’re wildly popular in the United States and worldwide.
+Given this, finding a local breeder with a good reputation and proper documentation indicating they breed 100% pedigree dogs shouldn’t be too hard.

 Taking one home from a breeder will likely cost between $500 and $2,000.
-You may find a rescue or shelter in your area with a Miniature Schnauzer for less.
-Still, without the pedigree papers, you may not be entirely sure they’re 100% Miniature Schnauzer, even if they have all those instantly recognizable features.
+You may find a dog for less at a rescue or shelter in your area.
+Still, without the pedigree papers, you may not be entirely sure they’re 100% this breed, even if they have all those instantly recognizable features.

-Once you select your Miniature Schnauzer puppy, be patient with the acclimation.
+Once you select your puppy, be patient during the acclimation process.
 Some pups barge in and start trying to take over a space, while others are a bit timid in the beginning.
-Being patient, limiting the number of guests in your home, and keeping things calm are great ways to get them settled in and ready to get comfy in their new home.
+Being patient, limiting the number of guests in your home, and keeping things calm are great ways to help them settle in and get comfy in their new home.

-And once they settle in, give your friends here at Space Coast Pet Services a call!
+Once they settle in, call your friends here at Space Coast Pet Services!
 We’d love to meet the new little guy or gal, and our pet services are above board in every category!

 Contact us today!